Under 2 hours

 - Close the hood and start the car.

-Tip: If the car still doesn't start after changing the battery, have it serviced by a certified technician.
+- If the car still doesn't start after changing the battery, have it checked by a certified auto service technician.

 Car batteries have very specific disposal requirements.
-Follow local laws and bring it to the appropriate location for recycling.
-Shop our selection for all the tools you need to change a battery in your vehicle.
-The Home Depot delivers online orders when and where you need them.
+Follow local laws and bring the dead battery to the appropriate location for recycling.
+Download The Home Depot Mobile App for a selection of all the tools you need to replace a car battery without delay.